hyperf/hyperf/src/jet/README.md

 # Jet, by Hyperf

-Jet is a unification model RPC Client, built-in JSON RPC protocol, available to running in ALL PHP environments, including PHP-FPM and Swoole/Hyperf environments.
+Jet is a unification model RPC Client, built-in JSONRPC protocol, available to running in ALL PHP environments, including PHP-FPM and Swoole/Hyperf environments.

 > Also will built-in gRPC and Tars protocols in future.